Itz-kwaz/Tour-Nigeria/README.md

 # Tour-Nigeria
-A Simple basic that displays some tourist sites in Nigeria.
+A Simple basic app that displays some tourist sites in Nigeria.